Damian Swann: Early life

 Swann was born in Atlanta, Georgia.
 He came from a rough background, but still played football, as well as playing baseball and basketball.
 He attended Henry W. Grady High School in Atlanta.
 He was heavily recruited by colleges and became the first person in his family to attend college once recruited by Georgia.

 College career

 Swann played for the Georgia Bulldogs from 2011 to 2014.
-He earned Associated Press Second-team All-SEC honors his senior season.
+He earned Associated Press Second-team All-Southeastern Conference (SEC) honors his senior season.

 Professional career

 New Orleans Saints

-Swann was drafted by the New Orleans Saints in the fifth round of the 2015 NFL Draft.
+Swann was selected by the New Orleans Saints in the fifth round of the 2015 NFL draft with the 167th overall pick.
 He signed a four-year contract with the Saints on May 11, 2015.
 He played in seven games, starting two, for the team during the 2015 season.
 He suffered three concussions in a span of nine weeks and was placed on the injured reserve list with three weeks to go in the season.
-He returned to the team for training camp in 2016, but on August 31, 2016 it was reported that the Saints had again placed him on injured reserve, ending his season.
+He returned to the team for training camp in 2016, but on August 31, 2016, it was reported that the Saints had again placed him on injured reserve, ending his season.

 On September 2, 2017, Swann was waived by the Saints.